-After massacres, Trump condemns white supremacy and bigotry, pushes death penalty
+After mass killings, Trump condemns white supremacy but faces pressure for gun control

 Democrats, who have long pushed for greater gun control, said Trump was indirectly to blame for the attack in Texas, with some drawing connections between his rhetoric to a resurgence in nationalism and xenophobic sentiment.

-Trump began his presidential campaign in 2015 by characterizing Mexican immigrants as rapists and drug smugglers and likened immigrants coming across the southern U.S. border to an “invasion.”
+Trump began his presidential campaign in 2015 by characterizing Mexican immigrants as rapists and drug smugglers and he has likened immigrants coming across the southern U.S. border to an “invasion.”
+He also has called them “very bad thugs and gang members.”

 At a rally in May in Panama City Beach in Florida’s Panhandle region, he had asked the crowd how to stop immigrants, prompting someone to shout “Shoot them.”
 Trump smiled as the audience applauded and said, “That’s only in the Panhandle can you get away with that statement.”